The early hours of Thursday, May 23, 1918, cling to your skin. Your body pushes against the heavy, muggy air as beads of sweat surface on your brow.

 A flutter of movement catches the corner of your eye, but you ignore it.
 These late nights tend to play tricks on the weary.

-You continue on your journey and, like the people before you, soon the darkness consumes you, too.
+You continue on your journey, and like the people before you, the darkness consumes you, too.

 The Axeman’s Beginnings

-If anyone heard the attack on Thursday, May 23, 1918, no one came forth to stop it or raised the alarm.
+If anyone heard the attack on Thursday, May 23, 1918, no one came forth to stop it or raise the alarm.

-That night, Andrew, Joseph Maggio and his wife, Catherine, and other family members had been celebrating.
-Soon Andrew would be off to the Navy, a prospect that may have seemed promising for the Italian immigrant family.
+That night, Andrew, Joseph Maggio, his wife, Catherine, and other family members had been celebrating.
+Andrew was off to the Navy, a promising prospect for the family.

-When Andrew finally went to bed, Joseph and Catherine were still awake.
-The festivities had ended hours before Andrew woke up again, so any noise coming from anywhere in the house was unusual.
+When Andrew finally went to bed, Joseph and Catherine were still awake, but the festivities had ended hours before, so any noise coming from anywhere in the house was unusual.

-Andrew knocked on the wall that divided his and his older brother’s bedrooms, but received no response.
+Andrew knocked on the wall that divided his and his older brother’s bedrooms and received no response.

-The house was completely quiet beside the groans coming from the next room.
-Regardless of the silence, Andrew must have felt something terribly wrong because he ran out of the house in a panic.
+The house was quiet beside the groans coming from the next room.
+After a few minutes of waiting, Andrew ran out of the house in a panic and sprinted down the block to his brother Jacob’s house.

 The Idea of Vendetta

-To understand the complexity of this story, you first have to understand the shared experiences of 19th century Italian immigrants in New Orleans.
+To understand the complexity of this story, you have to understand two things—the shared experiences of Italian immigrants in 19th and 20th-century New Orleans and their general distrust of American authority.

 The influx of Italian immigrants began in earnest in the 1880s.
-The need for cheap labor after the Civil War created an uptick in arrivals.
+The need for cheap labor after the Civil War led to increased immigration.
 Most of these Italian arrivals were Sicilian.

-In fact, Sicilians made up over 80 percent of Italian immigrants by late the 19th century.
-This continued through the 1890s, and by the century’s turn, New Orleans boasted the largest Italian community in the South.
+Sicilians made up over 80 percent of Italian immigrants by the late 19th century.
+Their arrival continued through the 1890s, and by the century’s turn, New Orleans boasted the largest Italian community in the South.

-The relationship between sugar planters and Italian laborers was precarious but multi-beneficial.
-Sugar planters appreciated the Italians’ hard work and tenacity.
+The relationship between sugar planters and Italian laborers was precarious but mutually beneficial.
+Sugar planters appreciated the Italians’s hard work and tenacity.
 In turn, the money Italians earned and carefully saved allowed them to establish a financially comfortable life in the United States.

-Most Italians opted toward opening fruit stands or grocery stores.
-This worked out for them, and by the 1900s, Italian-owned groceries could be found all over.
+Most Italians opted for opening fruit stands or grocery stores.
+By the 1900s, Italians owned groceries all over Louisiana.
 Despite their financial success, Italians still faced racial prejudice.

-Italians misunderstanding of American racial beliefs and Italians’ willingness to work alongside Black Americans caused many white Americans to distrust them after they immigrated.
-In fact, the largest mass lynching of Italians occurred in New Orleans after the assassination of Police Chief David Hennessy.
+Italians’ misunderstanding of American racial beliefs and their willingness to work alongside Black Americans caused many white Americans to distrust them.
+Tragically, the largest mass lynching of Italians occurred in New Orleans after the assassination of Police Chief David Hennessy.

-The distrust wasn’t one-sided.
-Italians distrusted American authorities as well, so they settled conflicts amongst themselves through the custom of vendetta.
-The custom was oftentimes violent, and it wasn’t uncommon for disputing parties to get into shooting and knife fights.
+The distrust was double-sided.
+Italians didn’t trust American authorities, so they settled conflicts through a custom known as “the vendetta.”
+Vendettas were violent, and it wasn’t uncommon for disputing parties to get into shooting and knife fights.

 The Story of Mrs. Maggio

-Although much of the Maggio’s early life is unknown, the shared experiences of Italian immigrants may help paint a better picture of their life.
+Although much of the couple’s early life is unknown, the shared experiences of Italian immigrants may help paint a better picture of their lives.

-Similar to most of the Axeman’s victims, Joseph and Catherine Maggio were Italian grocers.
-They ran their barroom and grocery out of the first floor of their home at the corner of Magnolia and Upperline Streets.
+Joseph and Catherine Maggio were Italian grocers.
+They ran their barroom and grocery store out of the first floor of their home at the corner of Magnolia and Upperline Streets.

 The Axeman’s reign of terror began with their murders in 1918.
 However, some evidence suggests that the Axeman’s operation began as early as 1910 with attacks perpetrated by an assailant nicknamed The Cleaver.

-Regardless of whether the killings prior to 1918 were the Axeman’s doing, the murders between 1918 and 1919 showed an escalation in violence not seen in previous crime scenes.
+Regardless of whether the killings before 1918 were the Axeman’s doing, the murders between 1918 and 1919 showed an escalation in violence not seen in previous crime scenes.

 Joseph and Catherine’s deaths were brutal.
 The attacker slit their throats and bludgeoned them.
-The attack was so brutal that specks of blood coated 7 feet up the walls and ceiling of the room.
+The attack was so vicious that specks of blood coated the walls and ceiling of the room.

 Catherine died instantly, but Joseph survived until a little after his brothers found him.

 Initial suspicion fell on Andrew.
-How was it possible that he heard nothing during such a barbaric attack?
+How was it possible that he heard nothing during the attack?
 Why did the attacker spare him?

-However, police release a tearful Andrew after intense questioning.
-Other factors led investigators to suspect a more sinister reasoning.
+However, after intense questioning, police released a tearful Andrew.
+Other evidence led investigators to suspect a different perpetrator.

-Another interesting and disturbing discovery was made a few miles from the crime scene, a note written in chalk.
+A disturbing discovery was made a few miles from the crime scene—a note written in chalk.
 The note read: “Mrs. Maggio is going to sit up tonight, just like Mrs. Tony.”

-Mrs. Tony Schiambra had been a victim in a spat of murders committed by The Cleaver between 1911 and 1912.
+Mrs. Tony Schiambra had been a victim of the murders committed by The Cleaver between 1911 and 1912.
 The Maggio attack resembled those previous murders.
-Italian grocers were also targeted.
-The attacker entered the properties by chiseling a panel out of the back-door and killed his victims with an axe.
+The Cleaver targeted Italian grocers and entered the properties by chiseling a panel out of the back door.
+He also killed his victims with an axe.

-Could it be the same killer?
-Could a few dollars lead someone to commit something so horrific, or could it be the work of someone carrying out a vendetta?
+Could it be the same killer, or was it the work of someone carrying out a vendetta?

 All these questions swirled around the investigators’ heads.

-A month passed before the next attack.
-On June 27, 1918, an assailant brutally attacked Polish grocer Louis Besumer and his partner, Harriet Lowe, with an axe.
+A month went by before the next attack.
+On June 27, 1918, an assailant brutally assaulted Polish grocer Louis Besumer and his partner, Harriet Lowe, with an axe.
 Similar to the Maggios, Besumer lived in the vicinity of his grocery store.
-The weapon also belonged to Besumer, and was found in the home’s bathtub.
+The weapon also belonged to Besumer and was found in the home’s bathtub.

 However, key differences existed in the Besumer and Lowe case.
 The sedated and delirious Lowe pointed the finger at an Afro-Caucasian individual.
 So police arrested Lewis Oubicon, a Black man recently employed by Besumer.
-They eventually released Oubicon for lack of evidence.
+They eventually released Oubicon due to a lack of evidence.

 Soon after, Lowe accused Besumer of attacking her.
-Besumer came under suspicion, and investigators his searched home.
-There, investigators found letters written in German, Russian, and Yiddish.
+Besumer came under suspicion, and investigators searched his home.
+There, they found letters written in German, Russian, and Yiddish.

-Police began to suspect that Besumer was a German spy and attacked Lowe because discovered his identity.
-However, police released him after two days in their custody.
+Police began to suspect that Besumer was a German spy and attacked Lowe because she discovered his identity.
+However, they released him after two days in their custody.

 Months after the attack, Lowe, whose condition had further deteriorated, accused Besumer again.
-Police arrested Besumer.
-He spent nine months in prison before his acquittal.
-Lowe eventually died due to her injuries.
+Police arrested Besumer, and he spent nine months in prison before his acquittal.
+Lowe eventually died of her injuries.

 The Next Killing Attempts

 Another attack followed on August 4, 1918.
-Pregnant mother of three Mary Schneider was violently beaten with a lamp from her bedside table.
+A pregnant mother of three, Mary Schneider, was violently beaten with a lamp from her bedside table.

 Although initially attributed to the Axeman, the attack did not follow the same pattern as the others.
 The attacker ransacked Schneider’s home and made off with an axe and over a hundred dollars.
 Schneider wasn’t Italian, and the attacker didn’t use an axe when he assaulted her.